Reed College Compliance with the Higher Education Opportunity Act Peer-to-Peer File Sharing Requirements

 The Reed web site provides links to sites that provide numerous options for obtaining music, videos, and other digital content in a legal manner.
 Members of the Reed community are encouraged to take advantage of these legitimate sources of digital content.
 The relevant page on the Reed web site is at:

-Beginning in 2012-13 and periodically thereafter, we will survey community members to assess the extent to which our anti-piracy messages are reaching them, the extent to which community members are taking advantage of legal alternatives, the impact of our technical efforts to combat illegal file sharing, and other aspects of our plans to combat the unauthorized distribution of copyrighted materials.
+Periodically we survey community members to assess the extent to which our anti-piracy messages are reaching them, the extent to which community members are taking advantage of legal alternatives, the impact of our technical efforts to combat illegal file sharing, and other aspects of our plans to combat the unauthorized distribution of copyrighted materials.

 Adopted November 2009